prysmaticlabs/documentation/website/docs/prysm-usage/parameters.md

 ## Shared flags

-These flags are shared by both the beacon node and validator client.
+These flags are shared by both the beacon node, validator client, and slasher.

 | Flag          | Usage         |